tokenrove/build-your-own-shell/README.md

    - there are endless personal customizations you can make to your own shell, and can help you think about how you interact with your computer and how it might be different.

+(some of this rationale is expanded on in my blog post, [Building shells with a grain of salt])

+[Building shells with a grain of salt]: https://www.cipht.net/posts/2017/10/17/build-your-own-shell.html

 ## How to use this repository